 Category A Banks

-Category A banks mostly use traditional face-to-face delivery channels, with just above 64.000 of the existing customers having been onboarded directly by the banks, which accounts for approximately half of all customers of the sub-sector.
+Category A banks mostly use traditional face-to-face delivery channels, with just above 64,000 of the existing customers having been onboarded directly by the banks, which accounts for approximately half of all customers of the sub-sector.
 No Category A bank onboards customers via an online platform.
-For ongoing business, most of the client contacts are non-face-to-face.Category B Banks

-A bank places reliance on eligible introducers within the group.
+For ongoing business, most of the client contacts are non-face-to-face.
+One Category A bank places reliance on eligible introducers within the group.
 Two Category B banks indicate that reliance is place on eligible introducers outside the group, in once case the eligible introducer is located in a high-risk jurisdiction.

 Category B Banks

-Category B banks are more exposed to delivery channel risks than Category B banks.
+Category B banks are more exposed to delivery channel risks than Category A banks.
 8 Category B banks offer onboarding services via online platforms predominantly to customers in the Cayman Islands, the United States, Brazil and Indonesia.
-Category B banks reported just above 1.1 million customers having been onboarded directly by the banks.
+Category B banks reported that most of their customers were onboarded directly by the banks.

-Category B banks reported that they place reliance on introducers within the group and a further 4 Category A banks put reliance on eligible introducers outside the group.
+11 Category B banks reported that they place reliance on introducers within the group and a further 4 Category B banks put reliance on eligible introducers outside the group.
 Two of the group external introducers are located in a high-risk jurisdiction.

 Conclusion for Risk Category Delivery Channels

 Online onboarding and reliance on non-group introducers is limited.
 Introduction within the group is very common.
 This ML/TF risk therefore depends on the level of compliance by the group entities.
-This risk is partially mitigated by the fact that group entities that provide introducing services are in countries with well established regulatory regimes/non-high risk countries.
+This risk is partially mitigated by the fact that group entities that provide introducing services are in countries with well-established regulatory regimes/non-high-risk countries.
 As such, the risk for delivery channels has been rated medium-low for both Cat A and Cat B banks.